Table of contents

 add-profit-tracking-variable-to-configuration-tag-server-container

-Then save the tag.
-Then set the container Live and you’ve set up profit on ad spend in Google Tag Manager!
+Next, save the tag.
+Then put the container Live and you have profit on ad spend set up in Google Tag Manager!

 Profit Tracking Testing with Google Tag Manager

-Next, we are going to test whether the Profit Tracking settings set up are working.
-We are going to do this by using preview mode both in the Web Container and in the Server Container.
-We are going to make a test purchase and then look at the variables to see if the profit is sent along.
+Next, we are going to test whether the Profit Tracking settings are working.
+We will do this by using the preview mode, both in the Web Container and in the Server Container.
+We are going to make a test purchase and then check the variables to see if the profit is sent along.

-Creating New Columns: Start by opening your Google Ads account.
-Go to the ‘Campaigns’ tab, select ‘Columns’ followed by ‘Customize Columns’.
+Create new columns: Start by opening your Google Ads account.
+Go to the "Campaigns" tab, select "Columns" followed by "Customize Columns.
 Here you can add new columns.

 Use the following math operators to create the column conditions: